A new type of architecture

 The Corinthian style is fancier and heavier than the Ionic style.
 In Corinthian temples, the columns have a fancier base to stand on.
 At the top of the columns, on the capital, there’s a stone carving of acanthus leaves, under the architrave (ARR-kuh-trayv).
-On the architrave, as in Ionic temples, there is a continuous frieze where the triglyphs and metopes would be on a Doric temple.

 Learn by doing: walk around town and look for different kinds of column capitals